giveen/ender-4.2.7-marlin-2.x/README.md

 Manual-Mesh-5x5 is standard builds if you dont have an auto-leveler

-OCto-Manual-5x5 is for assistance with Octoprint and no auto-leveler
+Octo-Manual-5x5 is for assistance with Octoprint and no auto-leveler

 I dont recommend using base/default.

+Nightly builds are done every day based off the changes Marlin has made in their base code.
+Use at your own risk, but you can always flash back.